nasa-nccs-hpda/ethiopia-lcluc-tensorflow/projects/land_cover/docs/README.md

 ## Questions

 - Weekly meetings?
 What days are you available?
+  - Friday's 13:00-14:00
+- Where did you get the labels from?
+  - Office from Ethiopia, land administration, to get the data through personal communication
+  - Very hard to get labeled data, communication takes a very long time - 2-3 months
+  - LIFT - Brithish government covers the problem, more than 9 years
+  - Aerial photos, spatial resolution? cm's

 - Can we get data from 2016?
 - Are you sure that is a good comparison with other dates lines 2014 or 2018
 - Where did you get the training from?
+- Active microwave data as a compliment

+## Action Items

+- We need more labeled data

 ## Problems